 Since many chartered surveyors may not be familiar with writing Housing Reports for UK visa applications, it may be helpful to provide them with a pre-made template that is ready to complete and sign.

-That is, of course, is if you decide to include a Housing Report in support of your application.
+That is, of course, if you decide to include a Housing Report to support your application.

 Ideally, a Housing Report template should include the following:

-- The number of rooms in the property
+- The number (& type) of rooms in the property; and

 “Do you have a housing report template that I can use?”